Rex Troumbley, Ph.D.

 I recently completed a Mellon Postdoctoral Fellowship in the Humanities Research Center at Rice University, where I organized the John E. Sawyer Seminar on Platforms of Knowledge and Rice Seminar on Chronotopic Imaginaries.
 Before coming to Rice, I earned my Ph.D. from the Department of Political Science in the University of Hawaii at Manoa and spent my summers as a researcher in the Berkman Klein Center for Internet & Society at Harvard University.

 I’ve been busy working on a book monograph titled Words without Reason exploring the politics of taboo language and institutional attempts to clean up political discourse in the United States.
-I recently returned from a summer trip to China, where I gave a public lecture on the profanity of American politics at Henan University.
-I also conducted archival research at the Daxing Internet Addiction Treatment Centre.
-To hear more about these projects, come see me this fall at the Association of Internet Researchers conference in Montreal or next winter at the Western Political Science Association conference in San Diego.
+I recently returned from a field trip to China, where I gave a public lecture on the profanity of American politics at Henan University and conducted archival research at the Daxing Internet Addiction Treatment Centre.

 Words Without Reason